Dushyantgoswami/docs/docs/develop/get-started/create-rollapp-id.md

 ---
-title: Register your RollApp
+title: Create RollApp
-slug: register-rollapp
+slug: create-rollapp-id
 ---

 To build our RollApp we must first register it with the Dymension Hub.
-Open a new terminal window.
-Set the relevant environment variables for first creating a RollApp:
+Open a new terminal window and set the relevant environment variables for first creating a RollApp:

 ```bash
 ROLLAPP_ID="local-rollapp"